-If something more serious happened which you feel has compromised your business in some way, raising a complaint through our platform is the recommended action.
+If something more serious happened that you feel has compromised your business somehow, raising a dispute through our platform is the recommended action.

 If we ask you to submit more documents and evidence, please respond and provide is with these as soon as possible so we can speed up the resolution process.

-There are two types of complaints you can raise:
+There are two types of disputes you can raise:

-If non-payment of the invoice has exceeded 7 working days past the due date on the invoice, then you can proceed with a payment complaint.
+If non-payment of the invoice has exceeded 7 working days past the due date on the invoice, then you can proceed with a payment dispute.

-- If payment was received late, rather leave negative feedback.
+- Also, if payment was received late, please leave negative feedback.

 - If the other member has co-loaded without your permission;

 - Non-delivery, damaged goods, failure to follow instructions/provide documents, late delivery without notice/communication;